 In our tea-loving nation, the beverage also has a historic and nostalgic aura that a Kolkata-based tea company has brandished with care for decades.
 With a huge market potential that many players are disrupting, MK Jokai’s legacy stands tall with its premium quality teas that were exported to Russia, Poland, and other countries as early as the 1950s.

-In the 1950s when India gained Independence, MK Shah was finding his feet in the tea market.
+In the '50s, MK Shah was finding his feet in the tea market.
 With trade booming, he started a small tea broking firm in a 200 sqft shop, trading orthodox (full-leaf) teas taken directly from local manufacturers to markets abroad.

 “My grandfather had a very modest background.
 He earlier worked in a tea broking firm in Kolkata and slowly started his own.
-With utmost dedication and perseverance, fighting against all odds in times when communication was a big problem, he exported tea into the Russian market,” Parimal Shah (33), who is a third-generation tea entrepreneur and president of MK Jokai, said.
+With utmost dedication and perseverance, fighting against all odds in times when communication was a big problem, he exported tea into the Russian market,” Parimal Shah (33), the third-generation tea entrepreneur and President of MK Jokai, said.

 Kolkata-based MK Jokai Agri Plantations Pvt Ltd is steeped in tea history.
 At a time when barter trading was prominent and India exported goods in exchange for resources, MK Shah explored the B2B segment of Russia (then USSR) and Poland.

-The brand became an instant hit and in the 1990s, the company set up a subsidiary at St. Petersburg in Russia.
-Since then, Indian tea leaves have been spreading their aromatic tenets across Russian households.
+The brand became an instant hit, and in the 1990s, the company set up a subsidiary in St. Petersburg, Russia.

-After completing a bachelor’s in chemical engineering from RV College, Bengaluru, Atulit Chokhani started his career as an intern in Deloitte.
+After completing a bachelor’s in chemical engineering from RV College, Bengaluru, Atulit Chokhani started his career as an intern at Deloitte.